bloomberg/chromium.bb/README.md

 Chrome window to the overlapping window; the box should turn red, but it doesn't.

-### bugfix/noBRAtStartOfPara (Shezan Baig; D36813987) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...bugfix%2FnoBRAtStartOfPara)\]
-Open [this link](repros/noBRAtStartOfPara.html) in Chrome.
-The contents of the table will be selected on load.
-Hit the "List" button multiple times.
-Each click executes the `insertOrderedList` command.

-On every second click, the table will move down.

 ### bugfix/removeSpellingMarker (Tianyin Zhang; D38695085) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...bugfix%2FremoveSpellingMarker)\]
 Open [this link](repros/removeSpellingMarker.html) in chrome, place the cursor inside the contenteditable and make sure some mispelling markers show